ericgsmith/drupal.net.nz/web/modules/custom/dnz_d7_migrate/README.md

-#D7 to D8 migration
+# D7 to D8 migration

 ## Setup

-Setup fresh Drupal 8 install using this codebase as per the project [README](../../../../README.md)
+Setup fresh Drupal 8 install using this codebase.

 Add the drupal 7 database to your `settings.local.php` file using the key **drupal7**